Latest released products

 Portable voice recorders, cassette recorders

-Wireless microphones, voice-controlled switches, and other smart devices
+Wireless microphone, voice-controlled switches, and other smart devices

-The directional characteristics of a microphones refer to its sensitivity to sounds from different directions.
-Selecting a microphones with appropriate directionality can significantly improve sound pickup, reduce environmental noise interference, and effectively prevent feedback.
+The directional characteristics of a microphone refer to its sensitivity to sounds from different directions.
+Selecting a microphone with appropriate directionality can significantly improve sound pickup, reduce environmental noise interference, and effectively prevent feedback.

 Equally sensitive to sounds from all directions.